Graphical Finite Population Sampling: Acknowledgments

 \section{Acknowledgments}

-The author expresses sincere gratitude to three of his exceptionally talented students: Mehdi H. Moghadam, Mehdi Mohebbi, and AmirMohammad HosseiniNasab, for their invaluable contributions and insightful comments, particularly during the programming stage of this research.
+The author expresses sincere gratitude to three of his exceptionally talented students—Mehdi H. Moghadam, Mehdi Mohebbi, and Amir HosseiniNasab—for their invaluable contributions and insightful comments, particularly during the programming stage of this research.
+The author is also deeply grateful to Vincent Loonis\footnote{French National Institute of Statistics and Economic Studies, (INSEE)} for his generous guidance and valuable discussions, which significantly contributed to the simulation study.
+Additionally, the author warmly thanks Prof.~Yves Tillé for insightful discussions during the author's visit to the University of Neuchâtel, which helped significantly in refining the ideas presented in this paper.